On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Introduction

 It is the aim of the present paper to overcome these problems.
 To this end, rather than looking at the terms $F_{\pm,H}(x,y,t)$ and $F_{\pm,R}(x,y,t)$ individually, we will in fact show that the boundary terms mutually cancel.
-While this sounds like a pretty straightforward strategy, this cancellation is by no means obvious and is nothing short of a little miracle.
-Interestingly, points like $E_4$ and $E_5$ (the first one being absent in the steplike constant case) turn out to require somewhat different miracles, with the first being more involved.
-In particular, our result finally settles the aforementioned open problem of steplike constant Schwartz-type perturbations as a special case.
-Moreover, based on the recent advances in inverse scattering theory with steplike finite-gap backgrounds in \cite{BET} (cf.\ also \cite{GNP}) and our preparations in \cite{EGT} we are able to handle not only steplike constant but arbitrary steplike finite-gap backgrounds.
-For more on the history of this problem and additional literature we refer to \cite{EGT}.
+While this sounds like a pretty straightforward strategy, this cancellation is by no means obvious and is nothing short of a small miracle.
+Interestingly enough, points like $E_4$ and $E_5$ (the first one being absent in the steplike constant case) turn out to require somewhat different miracles, the first point being more involved.

+Our result settles the aforementioned open problem of steplike constant Schwartz-type perturbations as a special case.
+Moreover, based on the recent advances in inverse scattering theory with steplike quasi-periodic, finite-gap backgrounds in \cite{BET} (cf.\ also \cite{GNP}) and our preparations in \cite{EGT}, we are able to handle not only steplike constant but also arbitrary steplike quasi-periodic, finite-gap backgrounds.
+For more on the history of this problem and additional literature, see \cite{EGT}.